dalehumby/DevFest2020/README.md

 ```

 To test, connect to your MQTT server using Mosquitto Client CLI.
+1. I am assuming that you already have an MQTT broker up and waiting for clients to publish and subscribe to messages.
+(If not, try this [tutorial](https://medium.com/@rossdanderson/installing-mosquitto-broker-on-debian-2a341fe88981).)
 1. If you don't already have the MQTT client CLI installed, on Debian `sudo apt-get install mosquitto-clients`
 2. Subscribe to the topic `counter` on your MQTT server (mine is at `10.0.0.10`)
     - `mosquitto_sub -v -h '10.0.0.10' -t 'counter'`